Applehand/SEOwayfinder/docs/README.md

 # SEOcli

-**SEOcli** is a command-line tool designed for SEO tasks like parsing sitemap URLs or file paths, extracting page data such as meta descriptions, headings, links, and more.
+**SEOcli** is a command-line tool for parsing web page data from URLs in a sitemap.
 This tool is ideal for quickly analyzing web pages in bulk and extracting essential SEO data.

 ## Features